vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Simulations table

-Once you have created a simulation, you can start it by clicking on the {{< icon play >}} icon in the **Start** column of the table.
+Once you have created a simulation, you can start it by clicking on the {{< icon play >}} icon.

 {{< img src="start.png" alt="Start" >}}

 A run has the following life cycle:

-- **Building**: in which it will download the simulation package and prepare the hosts
+- **Building**: in which it will download the simulation package and prepare the hosts.
-- **Deploying**: in which it will deploy the simulation to run on all the load generators
+- **Deploying**: in which it will deploy the simulation to run on all the load generators.
 - **Injecting**: in which the simulation is running and can be viewed from the Reports.

 {{< img src="injecting.png" alt="Injecting" >}}